UPalaniappan/Cosmetics-Analysis/README.md

 # Cosmetics-Analysis

-Very basic pandas functions
+Very basic pandas functions.
-Data is from Kaggle
+Data is from Kaggle.
-Chemicals used in cosmetic products
+Chemicals used in cosmetic products.